USDA FoodKeeper – Cold Storage Guidelines

-"According to WHO guidelines, commercially bottled Ranch salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight, and used within the expiration date indicated on the packaging to ensure food safety."
+"According to USDA guidelines, commercially bottled Ranch salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight and used within the expiration date on the packaging for optimal quality and safety."

 Pantry